 - 2 cups water

-Purée the raspberries with the syrup in a blender or food processor until smooth.
+- Purée the raspberries with the syrup and lemon juice in a blender or food processor until smooth.
 Scrape the purée through a fine sieve into a bowl; discard the seeds.
-Stir lemon juice into the raspberry purée.

-Pour into a shallow non-stick cake pan or cookie tray.
+- Pour into a shallow non-stick cake pan or pyrex casserole dish.

 - Remove from freezer and break the mixture up into pieces.
 In small batches, put into the blender and liquidize until smooth.